Signs You're Getting One of the "Most Painful" Cancers

 Jaundice, or yellowing of the skin or eyes, happens when bilirubin, a component of bile, builds up in the blood.
 Bile travels from the gallbladder through the common bile duct, which passes through the pancreas.
 If a tumor is growing in the head of the pancreas, it may obstruct the bile duct and flow of bile, and jaundice may result.

 If you suddenly develop type 2 diabetes even though you follow a sensible diet and are at a healthy weight, it could be a sign of pancreatic cancer.
 That's because the pancreas produces insulin, which regulates blood sugar.
 A tumor can interrupt that process, potentially causing the sudden development of type 2 diabetes.
 It can also be the reason people with well-controlled diabetes suddenly find the condition difficult to manage.
-And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.